zbalkan/zbalkan.github.io/_posts/2023-08-08-wazuh-pain-points.md

 ### No integrity control for alerts

-Log archiving with plain text logs generally utilizes checksums for the integrity of the old logs.
+Log archiving with plain text logs generally utilises checksums for the integrity of the old logs.
 It is the same with archive logs.
 But if you need integrity of the alerts to ensure a malicious actor cannot delete the alerts, then it is a bit complicated.

 It is possible to update Wazuh alerts using the REST API.
 You can tamper the logs, inject data, modify fields, basically anything.
 Because you are connected to the database directly.
 It is also possible to delete.
 Since Wazuh uses OpenSearch for alert storage, it is possible to delete the data by bulk using a simple query like `POST /<index name>/_delete_by_query {<query>}`, just like `rm -rf /var/ossec/logs/archive` for.
 With the lack of proper audit logging, it is not possible to get notified that the **alerts are lost forever** or **alerts are tampered with**.

 As mentioned, a malicious actor can remove or tamper alerts partially or as a whole, and we might have no idea that logs are tampered with.
 After a forensic analysis, it can be found later, yet it is hard to guarantee the integrity.
 Using index management, it is possible to set a 1 day for the hot state period and X days for the cold state before deleting, which might help tampering and deleting.
 But it can be cumbersome if you have a disaster scenario and you want to recover old logs.
 You need to first make the correct indexes writable, recover the logs, and convert back to read-only.

-It is possible to utilize the immutable indices capability of OpenSearch in `wazuh-indexer` which is also an undocumented feature ([issue 1](https://github.com/wazuh/wazuh/issues/15020) and [issue 2](https://github.com/opensearch-project/documentation-website/issues/1436)).
+It is possible to utilise the immutable indices capability of OpenSearch in `wazuh-indexer` which is also an undocumented feature ([issue 1](https://github.com/wazuh/wazuh/issues/15020) and [issue 2](https://github.com/opensearch-project/documentation-website/issues/1436)).
 That is the best way to provide integrity.
 But the side effect, just like any immutable storage, is you can **never** delete anything.
 Consider this scenario which an application accidentally enabled debug logs and leaked PII or credit card numbers into logs.
 It is a low probability incident and you have to accept the risk if you use immutable indexes.

 Therefore, the integrity of alerts is not guaranteed by default within Wazuh.
 For your DFIR, you need to save the archive logs locally somewhere and ensure integrity based on logs, not alerts.